 ‘Meet Barbara, she is a typical case of modern type 2 diabetes.
 She can’t resist the modern processed foods, which caused her to become overweight and develop diabetes.
 Because of complications, she now rides an electric scooter.
 This makes here less mobile, leading to extreme loneliness.”

 This is pathos.
 You evoke emotions by giving the data a face: this is what living with diabetes looks like, and more and more people experience it.

 Of course these three are intertwined, because with the proposed policy to increase quality of life and reduce loneliness comes the very rational question of what that will cost, for example.
 But you need to use these three channels the same way as an old television uses red, green and blue to create a multicolored image.
 This also means your story will need more space (time and slides) than a presentation that just addresses the ‘logos’ side of things.

-5 Only useful slides
+5 A presentation contains only useful slides

 Of course, this seems gratuitous.
 And if you have followed step 1 to 4 securely, it’s redundant.
 But our experience is that more often than not, it’s good to go over your presentation one more time (or twice, no pressure) and ask at every slide: ‘is this adding value?
 Does this help me tell my story?
 Reach my goal?’
 If it doesn’t, try tweaking the contents.
 If that doesn’t help, delete it.